MetaDiff: Meta-Learning with Conditional Diffusion for Few-Shot Learning: Methodology

 \subsection{Meta-Learning with Conditional Diffusion}

-Inspired by the connection analysis between diffusion models and GDA, we find that the diffusion model is a generalized form of GDA with weight momentum updates and uncertainty estimation.
-Based on this and its training efficiency, we propose to leverage a diffusion model to model GDA and then present a new meta-optimizer, i.e., MetaDiff, for fast adaptation of base-learner.
-Next, we introduce our MetaDiff-based FSL framework and its key components.
+Inspired by the above analysis, we find that the diffusion model is a generalized and learnable form of GDA and its hyperparameter setting have rigorous theoretical derivation, which enables its inspiring advantage (\emph{i.e.}, generation robustness and training efficiency).
+Based on this, we attempt to leverage a diffusion model to model GDA and then present a new meta-optimizer, \emph{i.e.}, MetaDiff, for fast adaptation of base-learner.
+It does not need to differentiate through inner-loop path, such that the memory burden and risk of vanishing gradients can be alleviated for improving FSL.

-{\bf Overall Framework.} The overall framework of our MetaDif on FSL is presented in Figure~\ref{fig2}(a), which consists of an embedding network $f_{\varphi}(\cdot)$ with parameters $\varphi$, a base learner $g_{w}(\cdot)$ with parameters $w$, and a MetaDiff meta-optimizer $\epsilon_{\theta}(\cdot)$ with meta parameters $\theta$.
-Here, the embedding network $f_{\phi}(\cdot)$ aims to encode each support/query image as a $d$-dim feature vector.
+{\bf Overall Framework.} The overall framework of our MetaDiff on FSL is presented in Figure~\ref{fig2}(a), which consists of an embedding network $f_{\varphi}(\cdot)$ with parameters $\varphi$, a base learner $g_{w}(\cdot)$ with parameters $w$, and a MetaDiff meta-optimizer $\epsilon_{\theta}(\cdot)$ with meta parameters $\theta$.
+Here, the embedding network $f_{\varphi}(\cdot)$ aims to encode each support/query image as a $d$-dim feature vector.
 Inspired by prior meta-learning works \cite{deleu2022continuous, lee2019meta}, we assume that the embedding network $f_{\varphi}(\cdot)$ is shared across tasks, which can be obtained by using a simple pretraining manner on entire base class classification task \cite{chen2021meta, ChenLKWH19}.
-The base learner $g_{w}(\cdot)$ is a simple linear or cosine classifer (the cosine classifer is used in this paper due it good performance), which is a task-specific and needs to be adapted starting at some Gaussian initialization $w_{T}$.
-The MetaDiff meta-optimizer $\epsilon_{\theta}(\cdot)$ is a optimization algorithm, which takes the features and labels of all support samples $(u_i, y_i) \in \mathcal{S}$ as inputs and then aims to learn a target weights $w_{0}$ for the base learner $g_{w}(\cdot)$ from the initial weights $w_{T}$ in a denoising manner (see Figure~\ref{fig2}(b)).
+The base learner $g_{w}(\cdot)$ is a simple linear or prototype classifer (the prototype classifer is used in this paper due it good performance), which is a task-specific and needs to be adapted starting at some Gaussian initialization $w_{T}$.
+The MetaDiff $\epsilon_{\theta}(\cdot)$ is a meta-optimizer, which takes the features and labels of all support samples $(u_i, y_i) \in \mathcal{S}$ as inputs and then learns a target weights $w_{0}$ for base learner $g_{w}(\cdot)$ from initial weights $w_{T}$ in a denoising manner (see Figure~\ref{fig2}(b)).